greatemouse/nodejs-k8s/README.md

 # DevOps Exercise
-Welcome!
-We are excited to move forward and give you the homework assignment.
-The purpose of this assignment is twofold: not only will it help us assess your skill-set, but it will also help you understand the type of challenges we currently work on and ask yourself if these challenges are of the kind you would be interested in.

 ## The Users Service

-This github repository is a `node.js` demo app of a very small "users" service.
+This github repository is a `node.js` app of a very small "users" service.
 Below are the instructions of how to build, run and use this service.

 ### Prerequisites
+nodejs 8, 10, 12

 #### Mongo DB
 The users service works with a mongo DB to store it's users.<BR>